-Walk Back in Time in Downtown LeadvilleApril 27, 2018
+Walk Back in Time in Historic LeadvilleApril 9, 2023

 Did you know that a popular Harrison Avenue jewelry store once offered one of Queen Isabella’s diamonds for $10,000, way back in 1880?
 (In that location, you can now buy or rent two-wheeled human-powered machines that let you access the gems of Leadville trails, for way less cash.)

-That the idea that led to Leadville Ski Joring was born in a downtown eatery, now the county’s oldest continuously operating restaurant?
+Did you know that the idea that led to Leadville Ski Joring was born in a downtown eatery, added to the National Register of Historic Places in 2023?
 (There’s another popular four-legged Colorado critter in this café’s name.)

 Or that 70 square blocks of downtown’s shops, saloons, restaurants, and homes are designated a National Historic Landmark District?

 To learn even more interesting history, take the Leadville Downtown Walking Tour.
-You can find it on p.
-10 of the History Guide.
-Or contact the Delaware Hotel about their ever-popular Leadville Safari Tours for fascinating tales and tours of local history, offered summer through early fall.
+You can find it on page 10 of the Leadville and Twin Lakes History Guide.

 Here are just a few of the walking tour’s many highlights.